-New York State income tax rates range from 4% to 8.82% as of 2019, depending on a taxpayer's income.
-The lowest rate applies to the first $8,499 of taxable income for single filers, and it increases incrementally from there.
+New York State income tax rates range from 4% to 8.82% for the 2019 tax year, depending on a taxpayer's income.
+The lowest rate applies to the first $8,500 of taxable income for single filers, and it increases incrementally from there.
 The highest rate of 8.82% is applicable to incomes exceeding $1,077,550 for single taxpayers.

 Government pensions and pensions from certain government authorities are exempt from income tax in New York.

 The Standard Deductions

 New York's standard deductions also depend on filing status.
-As of the 2018 tax year—the return you'd file in 2019—they are:
+As of the 2019 tax year—the return you'd file in 2020—they are:

 - Single and you're someone else's dependent on a federal return: $3,100

 - Single and you're not someone else's dependent on a federal return: $8,000

 - Married filing jointly: $16,050

 Most federal itemized deductions are allowed on New York returns.
 Deductions are available for college tuition and for contributions to the New York 529 plan.

 Several tax credits are available for expenses such as child and dependent care costs.
 The state has its own version of the earned income credit.